Sports Injuries

 Very professional made me feel comfortable and at ease.
 Really thankful for the treat and professional care they give.
 Thank you -BM

-Sports injuries come in many forms but some of the telltale signs of injury in the hands and wrist include swelling, pain, and stiffness.
-In minor cases, you may have achiness and stiffness, while in more severe cases you may be unable to move the hand or fingers.
+Hand and wrist injuries come in many forms but some of the telltale signs of injury in the hands and wrist include swelling, severe wrist pain, and a lack of wrist motion.
+In minor cases of wrist injury, you may have achiness and stiffness, while in more severe cases of wrist sprains, you may have disabling wrist pain leaving you unable to move an outstretched hand or middle and ring fingers.
 Additionally, swelling can range from mild to noticeably deformed.
 In any case, it’s important to see an orthopedic hand specialist as soon as possible after a sports injury.

 The wrists, fingers, and hands can be especially prone to injuries that arise from crushing, twisting, or overextension.
 These types of force are more common in sports, especially physical ones.
-Additionally, athletes can experience problems with the hands because of overuse throughout their career.
-Some sports are notorious for causing problems with the hands and wrists like tennis, golf, contact sports, or baseball.
+Additionally, athletes can experience problems with their hands because of overuse and repetitive stress throughout their careers.
+Some sports are notorious for causing chronic injuries or overuse injuries with the hands and wrists like tennis, golf, contact sports, or baseball.

-What Treatment Options Are Available for Sports Injuries?
+What Treatment Options Are Available for Hand and Wrist Injuries?

-This can greatly depend on the severity of your injury.
-In the case of stable fractures or inflammation, a splint and anti-inflammatory medications can be enough to help the area heal.
-In the case of more severe injuries like dislocations, tendon injuries, or severe fractures, surgery may be needed.
+What treatment sports-related hand injuries involve can greatly depend on the severity of your injury.
+In the case of stable fractures or inflammation, a wrist brace and anti-inflammatory medications can be enough to help the area heal.
+In the case of more severe pain like dislocations, tendon injuries, scaphoid fracture, or other severe fractures, surgery may be needed.
 Your orthopedic hand specialist will take an x-ray or other medical scan to diagnose your injury and discuss your treatment options accordingly.

 What to Expect After Sports Injury Treatment

-It’s normal to require physical therapy after sports injury treatment in order to help you regain mobility.
-However, severe hand and wrist injuries can sometimes be long-lasting and require ongoing treatment.
-Your orthopedic hand specialist will ensure you understand what outcomes can be expected and how to care for the area if you undergo surgery.
-You’ll also discuss ways to protect yourself against sports injuries in the future.
+Sports-related injuries involve wrist motion rest and physical therapy to help you regain mobility.
+However, severe soft tissue injuries or hand and wrist injuries commonly are long-lasting and require ongoing treatment.
+Your orthopedic hand specialist will ensure you understand the outcomes of treating hyperextension wrist injury or another wrist fracture. can be expected and how to care for the area if you undergo surgery.
+You’ll also discuss ways to protect your wrist motion and yourself against sports injuries in the future.

 Schedule a Consultation at the Regional Hand Center